callumhackett/obsidian_polka_theme/README.md

 Font taste is personal.
 Polka selects nice default fonts for Mac and PC but your main font settings (under `Appearance > Font`) will override these.

 The font in the preview images here is Franklin Gothic, which is distributed with Windows.
 If you want a good, free alternative, try [Rubik](https://fonts.google.com/specimen/Rubik).
-If you're looking for a code font, my own preference is [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono), which is a variant of [IBM Plex](https://github.com/IBM/plex) with some small character adjustments.
+If you're looking for a code font, my own preference is for [iA Writer Mono](https://github.com/iaolo/iA-Fonts/tree/master/iA%20Writer%20Mono), which is a variant of [IBM Plex](https://github.com/IBM/plex) with some small character adjustments.

 ## Plugin Support